Refer to the NEMT Guide for information about procedures.

 Emergency Medical Transportation

-Ambulance Transportation Services is the transport of a recipient whose medical condition or diagnosis requires medically necessary services before and during transport.
+Ambulance transportation services is the transport of a member whose medical condition or diagnosis requires medically necessary services before and during transport.
 This includes air and ground, emergency and nonemergency ambulance services.

-Refer to the Provider Enrollment web page for general enrollment requirements.
-Refer to the Provider Basics, Provider Requirements, Access Services section for nonparticipating provider information.
+Refer to the Provider Enrollment webpage for general enrollment requirements.
+Refer to the Provider Basics, Provider Requirements, and Access Services sections for nonparticipating provider information.

 Provider Type Home Page Links

-To be eligible to receive NEMT services, the recipient must meet one of the following criteria:
+To be eligible to receive NEMT services, the member must meet one of the following criteria:

-MinnesotaCare members enrolled in a managed care plan with dates of service on and after January 1, 2017, will only receive or be reimbursed for personal mileage (mode 1), unassisted transport—air fare only (mode 3), and out-of-state transport and ancillary services (lodging, meals, parking or tolls) through the local county or tribal agencies.
+MinnesotaCare members enrolled in a managed care plan with dates of service on and after January 1, 2017, will only receive or be reimbursed for personal mileage (mode 1), unassisted transport— out-of-state airfare only (mode 3), and out-of-state transport and ancillary services (lodging, meals, parking or tolls) through the local county or tribal agencies.
 All other NEMT transports are accessed through the health plan.